Lamar Odom: Personal life

 Odom had three children, Destiny (b.
 1998), Lamar Jr. (b.
 2002) and Jayden (2005–2006) with former girlfriend Liza Morales.
 On June 29, 2006, 6½-month-old Jayden died from sudden infant death syndrome while sleeping in his crib in New York.
 At the time, Odom was already in town for the funeral of an aunt.
 Odom developed a relationship with his father, who became drug-free; however, he remains closer to his high school coach, Jerry DeGregorio, who he calls [his] "white dad".
 DeGregorio is the godfather to Destiny and Lamar Jr.

 In September 2009, Odom married Khloé Kardashian after a month of dating.
 He had met her at a party for Lakers teammate Ron Artest.
 Their wedding was featured on the E! reality-based series Keeping Up with the Kardashians, in which she stars.
 Odom became a fixture on the show and a household name to millions who were not already familiar with him as a basketball player.
 In December 2010, E! announced another spinoff from the series featuring Odom, Kardashian, and his two children from his previous relationship.
 The series, titled Khloé & Lamar, debuted on April 10, 2011.
 Soon thereafter, Odom almost opted out of the show as the filming wore him down.
 The series was canceled in 2012 after two seasons.

 On August 30, 2013, Odom was arrested on charges of driving under the influence (DUI).
 After the arrest, he refused to submit to a chemical test.
 Almost a week earlier, gossip websites had alleged that Odom had been abusing drugs, which prompted worried tweets from former teammates and coaches.
 On December 9, Odom pleaded no contest to the DUI charges and accepted a sentence of three years' probation and three months of alcohol abuse treatment.
 On December 13, after months of speculated separation, Kardashian filed for divorce from Odom and for legal restoration of her last name.
 Divorce papers were signed by both parties in July 2015; however, the divorce did not receive final approval from a judge before being dismissed by request in October 2015.

 On October 13, 2015, Odom was hospitalized after being discovered unconscious at the Love Ranch, a legal brothel in Crystal, Nevada.
-Odom visited the ranch seeking the company of Cherry Ryder and Madison Montag.
+He visited the ranch seeking the company of two prostitutes.
 Odom, who had used cocaine in the days prior to his medical emergency, suffered kidney failure, several heart attacks, and 12 strokes.
 He became comatose and was placed on life support in a hospital in Las Vegas before regaining consciousness.
 He was transferred from Las Vegas to a Los Angeles hospital by medical transport.
 In the aftermath of the incident, Kardashian withdrew her request for a divorce; she stated that she had not reconciled with Odom, but wished to assist him in making medical decisions during his recovery.